i18next/i18next-scanner/README.md

 Type: `Boolean` Default: `false`

-Set to `true` to trun on debug output.
+Set to `true` to turn on debug output.

 #### removeUnusedKeys